 6 Ways to Monetize From WordPress.com

-Making money with WordPress is pretty much the same as any other websites, except that there are limitations to what each plan can and cannot do.
-This isn’t to make opportunity scarce, but it’s more for security reasons.
+Making money with WordPress is pretty much the same as any other website, except that there are limitations to what each plan can and cannot do.
+This isn’t to make the opportunity scarce, but it’s more for security reasons.

 You see, before any site can make money, it requires traffic and this activity can be manipulated by unethical marketers.
-What usually happens is that malicious codes are added to softwares to generate unrealistic traffic in hope to trick the search engines.
-Such application can have negative impacts to hosting environments, rendering other ‘innocent’ websites to crash.
+What usually happens is that malicious codes are added to software to generate unrealistic traffic in hope to trick the search engines.
+Such an application can have negative impacts on hosting environments, rendering other ‘innocent’ websites to crash.
 If you own one of these sites, it will be unfortunate.

 Hence, it’s vital that the company established ground rules and filter their users, by only permitting serious and committed individuals to use their services legitimately.
 That includes creating genuine and valuable content for the online audience and build traffic organically without any dark tactics.
 That’s also why more premium features and monetization opportunities are offered to higher plans, in which you’ll see later.

-Now that you understand why things are the way they are inside WordPress.com, let’s see which of the followings might suit your venture.
+Now that you understand why things are the way they are inside WordPress.com, let’s see which of the following might suit your venture.

 1 – Simple Payment